axondeepseg/axondeepseg/docs_source/source/documentation.rst

 The following lines will help you install all you need to ensure that AxonDeepSeg is working.
 Test data and instructions are provided to help you use AxonDeepSeg.

-.. note:: AxonDeepSeg is not compatible with Windows due to third-party dependencies.
+..
+NOTE :: AxonDeepSeg is not compatible with Windows due to third-party dependencies.
            AxonDeepSeg was tested with Mac OS and Linux.

 Python
 -------------------------------------------------------------------------------